-During the year ended December 31, 2007, we were billed by TransTech Pharma, Inc. and its affiliate for services provided in connection with our lead development programs.
+During the year ended December 31, 2008, we were billed by TransTech Pharma, Inc. and its affiliate for services provided in connection with our lead development programs.
+Directors Paul Savas and Adnan M. Mjalli currently serve as directors of Transtech Pharma, Inc. Dr. Mjalli also serves as the President, Chairman of the Board and Chief Executive Officer of TransTech Pharma, Inc.

 Kramer Levin Naftalis and Frankel LLP, the Company's legal counsel, billed the Company for legal services provided to the Company.
+One of our directors, Thomas Constance, is a partner at Kramer Levin Naftalis and Frankel LLP.